codecentric/jira-jenkins-plugin/README.md

 Click on "Add Gadget" and select the gadget you want to display on your dashboard.
 Go to the edit-page of the displayed gadget, in the upper righthand corner of the gadget.
 Enter the required fields and select save.
-The gadget should now display the data from the jenkins-instance.
+The gadget should now display the data from the jenkins-server.